[ PDF version ]

 Randomness, & Structural Selectivity

-Attempts on My Life
+Attempts on My Life (2010-2024)

-On pp.83-86 of my report, I have described how in November 2010, following a period of several years during which I had feigned a withdrawal of my earlier allegations against members of my family (that they had benefitted financially from my victimisation as a child to a fraudulent tonsillectomy operation), I intentionally provoked both my mother and my sister with a renewal of the same allegations.
+On pp.84-87 of my report, I have described how in November 2010, following a period of several years during which I had feigned a withdrawal of my earlier allegations against members of my family (that they had benefitted financially from my victimisation as a child to a fraudulent tonsillectomy operation), I intentionally provoked both my mother and my sister with a renewal of the same allegations.
 This resulted, during December 2010, in their conspiring to orchestrate an attempt on my life.
-The misconduct of the Lambeth Police in response to my reports of this attempt resulted in the complaint detailed in the page: Complaint to the Metropolitan Police & IPCC.
+The misconduct of the Lambeth Police in response to my reports of this attempt resulted in the complaint detailed in the page: Complaints to the Metropolitan Police & IPCC.

 At approximately the same time, I had made a subject access request to St Thomas’ Hospital Information Governance Dept. for a copy of the Brain MRI scan originally conducted at St Thomas’ Radiology Dept. in October 2008.
-My receipt of the copy during December 2010 would transpire to be the point at which I first obtained access to the prima facie evidence that would confirm the basis of my historical allegations about the event of my ‘tonsillectomy’ in 1967.
+My receipt of the copy during December 2010 would transpire to be the point at which I first obtained access to any prima facie evidence that would confirm the basis of my historical allegations about the event of my ‘tonsillectomy’ in 1967.
 Coinciding with this, during the two-week period leading up to New Year 2010/11, and before actually receiving the copy of the scan from the hospital, I started to experience other attempts on my life, in the form of indirect attempts at poisoning, in various food products I purchased, cigarettes, and bottled water.
-From the degree of their sophistication and organisation, I understand that the source of these attempts on my life was other than that of my family, and that it emanated indirectly from the broader institutional and/or corporate bodies potentially implicated in the allegations I had made.
-There appears to have been a sophisticated, organised, and clandestine attempt to assassinate me, apparently triggered by my having made the request to St Thomas’ hospital for a copy of my MRI scan; but unconnected with any contemporaneous threat posed by members of my family.
-The fact that certain products I purchased from various local stores appeared (astonishingly) to contain poison suggests several things:
+It was clear that these attempts were highly sophisticated and organised, were unconnected with any contemporaneous threat posed by members of my family, and that they emanated indirectly from the broader institutional and/or corporate bodies potentially implicated in the allegations I had made.
+I understood at the time that there would have been a range of high profile institutions (not least that of Guy’s & St Thomas’ NHS Trust) concerned to prevent at all costs any public disclosure of the evidence of my Brain MRI scan – at that point in time, the only prima facie evidence in support of my historical allegations yet to have emerged.

 1. That there was a degree of determination and preparedness behind attempts to assassinate me which can only be understood as a form of organised imperative, exercised with ultimate power and influence, and with unlimited resources.